jhildenbiddle/css-vars-ponyfill/README.md

 Values will be updated in both legacy and modern browsers:

-- In legacy browsers, the ponyfill will fetch, parse, transform, and append legacy-compatible CSS to the DOM once again.
+- In legacy browsers, the ponyfill will get, parse, transform, and append legacy-compatible CSS to the DOM once again.

    ```html